Optimize Search Index Java with GroupDocs.Search Guide

 Conclusion

-In this tutorial, you’ve learned how to create a search index using GroupDocs.Search for Java and add documents from various directories.
-You also discovered how to optimize the index by merging segments, enhancing both speed and efficiency.
+In this tutorial, you’ve learned how to optimize search index java using GroupDocs.Search for Java, add documents from various directories, and merge index segments for faster queries.

 Next Steps